jakubjanak2004/messenger-repo/ProgrammerDocumentation.md

             </form>
             <ul id="chats_panel">
 ```
-User search panel is displayed here as well as paging is done in this code,
+User search panel is displayed here as well as paging is done in this code.

-if there are more than 10 users they are paged so they wont cover too much space.
+If there are more than 10 users they are paged so they wont cover too much space.
+However the php paging is disabled thrue thrue the js,
+because the js pagin is asynchronous.

+Users are selected from the database and then loopedthrue.

+They are then displayed in the users section when the user can interact with them.
 ```php
                 <?php